Dortmund

 Dortmund is built on beer and football.
 Set in Germany’s industrial Ruhrgebiet, around a compact and pedestrianised centre, Dortmund is very much a one-club city – and that one club, Borussia, attract the highest average attendance in the European game.

 Dortmund’s standing terrace of 24,454 in the Südtribüne of the Signal Iduna Park forms the Gelbe Wand, the famed Yellow Wall, football’s largest Kop.
 But it’s not just the numbers.
-This is mass support with equally massive yet sensible beer consumption, this is ticket prices kept at reasonably affordable levels, this is public transport included with your match ticket, this is an entertaining, imaginative and informative stadium tour, this is the main square of a city surrounded by bars yet fun and orderly, this is a scheme to offer hotel packages as part of a Bundesliga weekend, this is one huge, lucrative and successful industry built on the twin pillars of beer and football.
+This is mass support with equally massive yet sensible beer consumption, this is ticket prices kept at reasonably affordable levels, this is public transport included with your match ticket, this is an entertaining and informative stadium tour, this is the main square of a city surrounded by bars yet fun and orderly, this is a scheme to offer hotel packages as part of a Bundesliga weekend, this is one huge, lucrative and successful industry built on the twin pillars of beer and football.

 And this, pretty much, is why around 1,000 match-day Brits choose Dortmund for their Saturday football fix.

 Many are also happy to take in a game nearby, too.
 Borussia’s eternal rivals in the Revierderby, Schalke, are from Gelsenkirchen, one of several clubs linked to Dortmund by a regional light-rail network.
-Others in the Zweite and below include Rot-Weiss Essen, Arminia BielefeldVfL Bochum and MSV Duisburg.
-All have long histories, large fan bases and the potential to challenge in the top flight.
-Essen, for example, German champions in 1955, play fourth-league football in their new 20,000-capacity arena.
+Others include Rot-Weiss EssenVfL Bochum and MSV Duisburg.

-Opened in 1926, the Rote Erde had the roar, the din that drowned out Dortmund’s semi-final win over West Ham in the Cup-Winners’ Cup of 1966 – but also rickety wooden stands.
+Opened in 1926, the Rote Erde had the roar, the din that drowned out Dortmund’s semi-final win over West Ham in the Cup Winners’ Cup of 1966 – but also rickety wooden stands.
 Over the course of nearly 50 years, Germany’s most passionate football city only staged two full internationals, a post-season friendly against Irish Free State in 1935 and the 6-0 whitewash of Euro debutants Albania in 1967.

 The rise of Dortmund as Germany’s prime football stage – arguably above national capital Berlin and silverware-laded Munich – dates back to the decision to choose it over Cologne as a 1974 World Cup host.
-Today’s Signal Iduna Park, the Westfalenstadion was built on an extremely tight budget, its regular tenants then wallowing in the Zweite Bundesliga.
+Today’s Signal Iduna Park, the Westfalenstadion was built on an extremely tight budget, its regular tenants then wallowing in the 2.
+Bundesliga.

 It proved a stroke of genius.
-Dortmund hosted four games, one involving Scotland, three Holland, and a collective 180,000 thirsty supporters went home satisfied – the Dutch heading for the final after an imperious display here against Brazil in the semi.
+Dortmund hosted four games, one involving Scotland, three Holland, and a collective 180,000 thirsty supporters went home satisfied – the Dutch heading for the final after an imperious display here against Brazil in the de facto semi.

-Whereas the Rote Erde was a Weimar-era facility integral to a sports complex of swimming pool, indoor hall and tennis courts (it still has a running track), the Westfalenstadion was conceived for football, four steep sides up close and personal to the pitch.
+While the Rote Erde was a Weimar-era facility integral to a sports complex of swimming pool, indoor hall and tennis courts (it still has a running track), the Westfalenstadion was conceived for football, four steep sides up close and personal to the pitch.

 Ottmar Hitzfeld chipped in, of course, the coach masterminding Borussia’s 1990s’ revival, and first European honours since the Rote Erde roar of 1966.
 The Westfalenstadion was expanded, expanded again, then expanded yet again in order to fulfil FIFA requirements to stage another World Cup semi-final.